socrata-platform/soda-fountain/README.md

 For test coverage reports, do `sbt soda-fountain-lib/scoverage:test`.
 XML and HTML coverage reports are generated.
 Unfortunately due to a bug in scalac, HTML line by line highlighting is broken.

+Note that pull requests have automatic Jenkins CI tests run.

 ## Migrations

 Using sbt: